Special features of our school

 Holy Spirit is undertaking components of the Kidsmatter program this year.
 Kidsmatter is a framework for schools to improve the mental health and wellbeing of primary school students.

 The four components are to promote:

 - Early intervention for students experiencing mental health difficulties.

 Click here to learn more.

-A Defence School Transition Aide (DSTA) is located within schools throughout Australia which have significant number of Australian Defence Force (ADF) families.
-DSTAs are funded by the Department of Defence through the Defence Community Organisation (DCO) and are employed as members of a school or educational system.
+A Defence School Mentor program (DSM) is located within schools throughout Australia which have significant number of Australian Defence Force (ADF) families.
+DSMs are funded by the Department of Defence through the Defence Community Organisation (DCO) and are employed as members of a school or educational system.

 For more information, click here.

 Catholic Care provides the services of a trained counsellor to work with students and families.
 Referrals to the counsellor may be made by parents and teachers.
 Children require the permission of their parents or guardians before they visit the counsellor.